-Alongside the job, youth are supported by a Career Coach, focused on helping them overcome personal barriers to successful permanent employment and mastery of crucial skills like communication, professionalism, personal accountability, teamwork, problem-solving and leadership skills, all in a growth mindset-framework.
+Alongside the job, youth are supported by a Program Coordinator and other staff focused on helping them overcome personal barriers to successful permanent employment and master skills like communication, professionalism, personal accountability, teamwork, problem-solving and leadership skills, all in a growth mindset-framework.
 Youth participate in a series of job search skills workshops such as resume writing and mock interviews and go on career tours that expose them to a broad range of middle-skills career pathways such as advanced manufacturing, healthcare and aviation.
-With the support of their Career Coach, youth identify and attain strengths-based, short-term and long-term personal, financial, education and career goals in an Individual Development Plan (IDP).
-As part of the IDP, youth are encouraged to think beyond the next job and set continued learning goals, such as completing the GED, enrolling at a community college, or pursuing a credential that will help them on a pathway to sustainable middle-skill careers.
+With Juma’s support, youth identify and attain strengths-based, short-term and long-term personal, financial, education and career goals in a Launch Plan.
+As part of this plan, youth are encouraged to think beyond the next job and set continued learning goals, such as completing the GED, enrolling at a community college, or pursuing a credential that will help them on a pathway to sustainable middle-skill careers.

 Leveraging the teachable moment of a first paycheck, Juma’s financial capability services provide youth the opportunity to develop lifelong money management skills.
-Under the guidance of Juma’s Career Coaches, youth open bank accounts and participate in financial education workshops on topics such as money management, budgeting, saving, financial products, credit and debt, and fraud.
-Youth also receive structured individual financial coaching sessions and match incentives to begin their savings habits.
+Under the guidance of Juma staff, youth open bank accounts and participate in financial education workshops on topics such as money management, budgeting, saving, financial products, credit and debt, and fraud.

 The Juma job offers steady employment and the opportunity to build a positive employment history, ultimately helping to launch young people into career pathways including accessing educational pathways.